AgentWorkshop/mcpdemo/README.md

 2.  **Run the client:**

-    Open a second terminal, activate the virtual environment, and run:
+    Open a second terminal (in the same `demo01-streamable` directory) and run:

     ```sh
-    python democlient.py
+    make run-client
     ```

     The client will connect to the server, perform a few actions, and print the results.